|Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus thomsonii|

 As it is currently defined, Pluteus thomsonii is a small, brown-capped species of Pluteus with a cap surface that often becomes elaborately veined.
 Under the microscope, its cheilocystidia are "rostrate" (featuring a single, finger-like to beak-like apical projection).
 Microscopic examination is probably necessary to confirm identification, since several species of Pluteus can occasionally develop veined cap centers but do not feature rostrate cystidia.

-Field guide authors (myself included), under pressure from publishers to provide attractive illustrations, often choose photos of dramatically veined Pluteus thomsonii specimens--but Homola (1972, p.
-1220) points out that "the extent of the reticulate venations of the pileus varies considerably in P. thomsonii.
+Field guide authors (myself included), under pressure from publishers to provide attractive illustrations, often choose photos of dramatically veined Pluteus thomsonii specimens--but Homola (1972) points out that "the extent of the reticulate venations of the pileus varies considerably in P. thomsonii.
 In larger specimens the venation is very prominent and conspicuous and in smaller, mature specimens it may be absent."

 There may be several species passing as Pluteus thomsonii; according to Minnis & Sundberg (2010), "[a] critical re-evaluation of Pluteus thomsonii is needed on a worldwide basis to determine if cryptic species are present."